sharvankumar/oracle-free23-snowflake-openflow/README.md

 SELECT log_mode FROM v$database;

 ```
-### 2. Run the Snowflake Setup Script, as sysdba user via ssh (connected in step 1).
+### 2. Run the Snowflake Setup Script, as SYSDBA user via ssh (connected in step 1).

 ```sql
 -- Run the complete setup script